nat-echlin/nat-echlin.github.io/docs/one.md

 ... etc etc ... you get the point.
 ```

-Why the fuck was this not dealt with????
+Why was this not dealt with????

 Again this goes back to the attitude of not caring about it unless it's absolutely necessary.
 At the end of the day, **you are writing software to provide value to users & make money**.
 Copy and pasting that block saved me time - net positive.